junobuild/docs/docs/pricing.md

 Querying data on the Internet Computer is currently free, so there are no additional costs to expect when reading data.

-In terms of persisting data, based on our experience, storing 100 instances of a JSON sample data with approximately 90 fields, totaling around 900 bytes, costs approximately 0.0005 TCycles or 0.00017 ICP ($0.000675).
+In terms of persisting data, based on our experience, storing 100 instances of a JSON sample data with approximately 90 fields, totaling around 900 bytes, costs approximately 0.0005 TCycles ($0.000675).
 This means that the cost for a single transaction of this nature would be approximately 0.000005 TCycles or 0.0000017 ICP ($0.00000675).

 :::note